SafeHome.org may receive compensation from some providers listed on this page. Learn More

 We positioned our camera in our central hallway, which means we can see anyone who happens to be in our house.
 We can also report that the Indoor Camera’s HD video quality and motion detection were top-notch.
 We could see every twitch of our cat’s tail as he walked through.
 We could see those twitches in the daytime anyway.
 Unfortunately, Blink’s night vision capabilities aren’t as sophisticated as competitors like the Arlo camera system.
 Arlo features full-color night vision which allows you to see what’s going on in greater detail.
 Of course, while night vision quality is essential in outdoor cameras, it isn’t a deal-breaker when you’re choosing an indoor camera.

 Blink Indoor’s viewing angle is somewhat narrower than other cameras- just 110 degrees.
-These days, it’s more common to see cameras that stretch out up to 160 degrees, as noted in my full unpacking of the Arlo Pro 3 cameras.
+These days, it’s more common to see cameras that stretch out up to 160 degrees, as noted in our full unpacking of the Arlo Pro 3 cameras.

 As with resolution, though, a higher number doesn’t always equate to better quality.
 The truth is there are pros and cons to different size fields.
 If you’re looking to focus on a specific target – like an entrance or a doorway – Blink’s narrower angel is better suited to capture what you need.
 Objects appear larger and more detailed in the image.
 In cameras with wide-angle lenses, objects appear smaller, and you’ll also see some distortions along the edges of the frame during recording.

-That said, if a wide-angle lens camera sounds appealing to you, take a peek at my Amcrest camera review, where you’ll learn about a pair of solid devices with wider viewing angles, and better night vision, too.
+That said, if a wide-angle lens camera sounds appealing to you, take a peek at our Amcrest camera review, where you’ll learn about a pair of solid devices with wider viewing angles, and better night vision, too.

 Blink’s video history produces a highlight reel of each day’s activity.
 With this history organized into individual frames, you can review everything with a glance.
 Because who wants to come home after a hard day of work and pour over video footage?

 And in another nod to Blink’s energy efficiency, the Blink Indoor has a low-power mode to conserve battery life.
-The only difference in using this mode, in my tests, was about 3-5 seconds of delay from the time motion began to the time the camera began recording.
+The only difference in using this mode, in our tests, was about 3-5 seconds of delay from the time motion began to the time the camera began recording.
 By and large, that’s a negligible delay.

 At $79, Blink Indoor is priced competitively, especially when you consider all that’s included in a kit: One Blink Indoor camera, one Blink Sync Module 2, durable mounting hardware, and four long-lasting AA batteries.